joergstolz/joergstolz.github.io/research_areas.md

 In other publications, we have looked at the secular transition in  [France](assets/2021_France.pdf) with Ferruccio Biolcati and Francesco Molteni.
 Recent results on Switzerland, from work with Jeremy Senn can be found [here](assets/2021_Generations_e.pdf).

 ### Religious revival
 A paper co-authored with Alexi Gugushvili and Francesco Molteni seeks to explain the astounding religious revival in Georgia from 1985 onwards.
-It has appeared in BJS and can be found [here](assets/.
+It has appeared in BJS and can be found [here](assets/2023_Georgia.pdf).
+A recent paper co-authored with David Voas proposes a new typology of mechanisms that lead to religious revival in the context of long-term secularization.
+It can be found [here](assets/2023_ExplainRevival.pdf).

 ### Ethnicity